 From the early 17th century onwards, traditional faith-based theological explanations of reality gave way to empirical explanations based on newly discovered laws of physics.
 This enormous shift in collective consciousness established scientific materialism as the dominant paradigm of western civilisation.
 According to this reductionist philosophy, which still prevails as the orthodox scientific view today, human beings are nothing more than a bunch of atoms in a complex chemical formula.

 This dispiriting philosophy about the ultimate nature of human existence has caused enormous confusion and bewilderment.
 The official endorsement of materialism by the scientific establishment has installed in collective consciousness a dark vision of existence based on a sense of ultimate meaninglessness and futility.
 Much pain, aberration, and despair has resulted.
 The enormous toll in human suffering is evident from the art and literature of the last century, which documents a pervasive existential malaise that persists to this day.
-The symptoms are described as alienation (Marx), abandonment (Heidegger), anxiety (Kafka), internal conflict (Freud), nausea (Sartre), aimlessness (Becket), hollowness (Eliot), and the feeling of being a stranger in one’s own land (Camus).
+The symptoms are described as alienation (Marx), abandonment (Heidegger), anxiety (Kafka), neurosis (Freud), nausea (Sartre), aimlessness (Becket), hollowness (Eliot), and the feeling of being a stranger in one’s own land (Camus).
 The meaninglessness and despair of the materialist worldview is a theme in a recent movie about contemporary postmodern culture.
-A character in the movie describes the universe as a “cruel, dog-eat-dog, pointless, black, chaos” (Whatever Works, Woody Allen).
+A character in the movie describes the universe as a “cruel, dog-eat-dog, pointless, black, chaos” (Whatever Works, 2009).